Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 Infrastructural services refer to where and how applications are hosted, how data (including backups) is stored and secured, and how it's delivered.

-Let's keep in mind that every mobile application uses multiple external APIs, and any update of an external API requires checking and adjusting their cooperation.
+Remember that every mobile application uses multiple external APIs, and any update of an external API requires checking and adjusting their cooperation.

-• ongoing repair of errors that occur
+• Ongoing repair of errors that occur

-• technological updating of an application (counteracting the phenomenon of technical debt)
+• Technological updating of an application (counteracting the phenomenon of technical debt)

-• code optimization to make an app more stable
+• Code optimization to make an app more stable

-• rescaling the server infrastructure as the number of app users grows
+• Rescaling the server infrastructure as the number of app users grows

-• User Experience optimization.
+• User experience optimization

 How does the life cycle of a mobile app affect its cost?